aritakahayashi-png/structural-failure-detection/README.md

 Ethical AI does not require machines to decide what is right.
 It requires machines to **avoid making systems worse than humans can recover from**.

+This project represents my personal views and does not reflect the views of my employer.